VickenMat/Blockchain-Launchpad/Launchpad.md

 ### Cardano (ADA)

 [Cardano](https://cardano.org/) is a Proof of Stake (PoS) blockchain who's goal is to allow "changemakers, innovators, and visionaries" to bring positive global change.
 It is an open-source project aiming to "redistribute power from unaccountable structures to the margins to individuals" helping create a more transparent and fair society.
-Cardano is used for the creation of dApps and smart contracts to be developed with modularity.
+Cardano is used for the creation of DApps and smart contracts to be developed with modularity.

 ## Layer-2

 As blockchains such as Bitcoin and Ethereum grow in popularity, difficulties in processing transactions quickly and efficiently due to limitations in throughput lead to higher fees and longer confirmation times.
-Innovations such as Layer-2s are being developed to address these challenges, aiming to enhance the networks capacity to support a larger scale of users without compromising decentralization or security.
+Innovations such as [Layer-2](https://www.lcx.com/layers-of-blockchain-explained/)s are being developed to address these challenges, aiming to enhance the network's capacity to support a larger scale of users without compromising decentralization or security.
+They are compatible with third-party integrations and elimites Layer-1's restrictions.

 ### Blockchain Trilemma